Jarnomer/inception/README.md

 ## 🛠️ Build

-`Docker` is required to compile the project and create images.
+`Docker` is required to create the images and run containers.
+It is designed to run on `Linux`.

 `Data` directory is created to user's `home` by default.